About the Head Instructors

 Silvia’s Street Creds

-Master’s Degree in Education with a focus on special needs
+Master’s Degree in Education – Focus on Special Needs

 I was a long shot to even learn a martial art.
 As a teenager, I played golf and never had a single physical fight.
 My claim to fame was winning best smile in high school.